hwattenberger/scheduling_application/README.md

 - Responsiveness.
 Most of the pages are reasonably responsive but there's certainly more work to be done.
 - More validation on forms.
 I did this for the registration form to show that I could make it work but could do it on all forms
 - Way too much prop drilling on the scheduling page.
 I'd move to useContext (if not something like Redux)
-- I'd move the API calls outside of components into its own hook
+- I'd move the API calls outside of components into their own hook

 ## ✍️ Author <a name = "authors"></a>
 - [@hwattenberger](https://github.com/hwattenberger)